braheezy/K8s-The-Automated-Way/README.md

-## k8s hard way
+## K8s The Hard Way: Simple Automation
 This is pure education :school:

-It's a bunch of stuff automating this: https://github.com/prabhatsharma/kubernetes-the-hard-way-aws
+It's a bunch of stuff automating this in AWS: https://github.com/kelseyhightower/kubernetes-the-hard-way/

 ## Usage
 Assuming you are starting from absolute scratch: